-Documentation submitted for students with a disabilities is confidential and used solely for the purpose of assisting students in identifying and securing appropriate accommodations and service to enhance student's success at WCCCD.
+Documentation submitted for students with disabilities is confidential and used solely for the purpose of assisting students in identifying and securing appropriate accommodations and services to enhance student's success at WCCCD.

-Each campus offers services to students with a disabilities.
+Each campus offers services to students with a disability.
 Contact the Learning Center at the campus of your choice for more information.